Skip to main content

 • Through externally facing infrastructure.
 Check for patches, end-of-life software, and unmanaged devices.
 All that good stuff.

-Propagate - How to mitigate ransomware inside the organisation.
+Propagate - How to mitigate ransomware inside the organization.

 These controls are in place to help reduce the chance of an attacker gaining ‘domain dominance’ if they get inside.
 The attack can spread in a number of ways: